-This handbook provides you with some of the policies and procedures at Lakeview Elementary School.
-Should you have any questions or concerns, please feel free to drop into the school, phone (403) 328-5454, or e-mail us at lv@lethsd.ab.ca.
+This handbook reflects some changes in practice to maintain safety and wellness during COVID-19.
+We appreciate your help in reading through and following all procedures.
+We have a school of over 500 students so it is necessary to make changes that reflect our work during the Pandemic.
+Should you have any questions or concerns, please feel free to phone (403) 328-5454, or e-mail us at lakeview@lethsd.ab.ca.
 Our administrators are Dawn Walmsley (principal) and Melanie McMurray (vice principal).

-GOALS OF EDUCATION
+GOALS OF EDUCATIONLethbridge School Division